Federal Appeals Court: Male-Only Draft Is Constitutional

 Thursday's unanimous ruling from the three-judge panel acknowledged that “the factual underpinning of the controlling Supreme Court decision has changed.
 However, the judges noted, “that does not grant a court of appeals license to disregard or overrule that precedent.”

 Plaintiffs in the case could seek a rehearing before the full 17-judge appeals court or go to the Supreme Court.
-No one responded Thursday to email and telephone queries to the National Coalition for Men.
+Harry Crouch, president of the National Coalition for Men, said organization leaders will discuss their next move with attorneys.
+“All I can tell you is we will be moving the case forward,” he said.

 The U.S. government stopped drafting young men into the military in 1973.
 But every male must still register for the draft when he turns 18.